 The Bachelor of Music degree is accredited by the National Association of Schools of Music.
 NASM requires that studies in the major area and supportive courses in music total at least 65 percent of the curriculum.
-Therefore music majors are advised to take 4 hours in the Humanities/ Fine Arts component in music as a supportive course.
+Therefore, music majors must take 8 of the 11 hours in the Humanities/ Fine Arts component in music courses if they are a theory or performance major (in addition to the 75 hours of the major).

-Music opportunities for the general student: The music area provides numerous performance and educational opportunities for all University students.
-Non-music majors are encouraged to audition for ensembles, take private lessons and study music theory and history.
+Music Opportunities for the General Student: The music area provides numerous performance and educational opportunities for all University students.
+Non-music majors are encouraged to audition for ensembles, take private music lessons, and study music theory and history.
 Certain courses are geared toward the general student with little or no background in music.
-These are Music Fundamentals (MUS 100), Introduction to Music Appreciation (MUS 102), Music History (MUS 208) and Piano Class (MUS 110,111).
+These are Music Fundamentals (MUS 100), Introduction to Music Appreciation (MUS 102), Music History (MUS 208), and Piano Class (MUS 110, 111).